 tab to type directly into the entry window.
 Start by adding the number of rows you want to add and clicking Add row(s)

-Note that any columns that are required will be marked with an asterisk (*).
+Any columns that are required, including the sample mapping field, will be marked with an asterisk (*).
 Before you can import the data, these columns will need a valid value in every row.

 You can also use the Bulk Insert